Contact information: email@example.com / Humanities Building Room 026

 My current research project, 'What's at stake in the fake?
-Indian pharmaceuticals, African markets and global health' is funded by a Collaborative Award from the Wellcome Trust (2018-2023),and critically re-examines our collective common sense about fake drugs and global health.
+Indian pharmaceuticals, African markets and global health' is funded by a £1.5m Collaborative Award from the Wellcome Trust (2018-2023).
+This project critically re-examines our collective common about fake drugs and global health.
+In my individual research for 'What's at stake in the fake' I continue to ask questions about the politics of health in colonial and postcolonial India (particularly the Tamil-speaking south).
+In addition to collaborative writing within the project team, I am currently writing a monograph, Small Pharma.

 Public Health and Private Wealth: Stem Cells, Surrogates and Other Strategic Bodies.
 Edited with Mohan Rao (Delhi: Oxford University Press, 2016).